 A notable advantage of subsea injection is the increased efficiency in treating large volumes of oil, thus requiring less dispersant compared to surface applications.
-At depth, dispersed oil will be subject to greater loss of soluble components and increased dispersion than surface application.
-Further, subsea injection operations can take place continuously, while surface application is limited to daylight hours and favorable wind and sea state conditions.
+At depth, dispersed oil will be subject to greater loss of soluble components and increased dispersion than will oil treated through surface application of dispersant.
+Furthermore, subsea injection operations can take place continuously, while surface application is limited to daylight hours and favorable wind and sea state conditions.
 Subsea injection requires less manpower than other response options and may reduce the VOCs at the surface.

-As with other response options, there are potential limitations and tradeoffs associated with subsea dispersant injection.
+As with other response options, there are potential limitations and trade-offs associated with subsea dispersant injection.
 Like surface application, subsea dispersant injection requires special approvals, is subject to regulatory requirements, and requires specialized equipment and expertise.
 It is more difficult to monitor dispersant effectiveness in the subsea than at the surface.
-Further, by entraining oil within the water column, it may have greater impacts on marine biota present in the water column.
-Also, less is known about the long-term effects of subsea dispersant injection.
+Furthermore, by entraining oil within the water column, it may have greater impacts on marine biota present in the water column.
+In addition, less is known about the long-term effects of subsea dispersant injection.